4Ykw/he-ss/README.md

 ### 2. `upload_archive_gdrive.sh`
   - `PM2_PROCESS_NAME` - The name of your pm2 Hive-Engine node process. __(mandatory)__
   - `BACKUPS_DIR` - The backup directory to host your local snapshots (defaults to your home directory)
-  - `GD_MOUNT` - The remote Google Drive local mountpoint (defaults to your home directory plus myGoogleDrive subdirectory)
+  - `GD_MOUNT` - The Google Drive local mountpoint (defaults to your home directory plus myGoogleDrive subdirectory)
   - `GD_SUBDIR` - The remote directory on your Google Drive to host your snapshots (defaults to hive-engine-snapshots)

 ## How to start